dyn-tracing/envoy_queue_detection/README.md

 ## Setup
-Once everything is installed, the Kubernetes cluster can be started with `./kube_env.py --setup`.
-This will take a couple minutes.
+Once everything is installed, the Kubernetes cluster can be started with `./kube_env.py --setup` if you are running on minikube or `./kube_env.py --setup -p GCP` if you are running on google cloud.
+If you are running on google cloud, add `-p GCP` to all subsequent commands as well.
+Starting the cluster will take a few minutes.

 We provide a pre-built filter.
 It can be deployed with the `./kube_env.py --filter-name webassemblyhub.io/fruffy/test-filter --deploy-filter ` command.
 We are currently working on a solution that deploys locally-built filters.